Lettuce is not something normally canned or frozen, as this water-heavy vegetable does not stand up well to such methods.

 - Once layering and mixing is completed, weigh down the vegetables in the large bowl or crock.
 This can be done with a large cabbage leaf or lettuce leaf topped with a heavy plate that fits just inside the vessel, plus anything that can be put atop the plate to weighh it down further.

 - The brine will begin to form from the pressure of the weight, and by 24 hours after the initial salting, the lettuce should be covered in brine.
-If not, add some brine with a ratio of 1 quart water to 2 tablespoons salt.
+If not, add some brine with a ratio of 1 quart water to 2 Tbsp. salt.
 The lettuce should be at least 2 inches below the brine.

 - Ferment for several days, transfer to glass jars if desired, and move the jars to cold storage.